Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 Got a head for heights?
 You’ll love Alpe d'Huez, which tops out at 3,300m.
 It’s the largest resort in the Grand Domaine ski area, which combines Auris-en-Oisans, Huez-en-Oisans, Oz-en Oisans, Vaujany and Villard, so it's perfect if you love a base which offers effortless access to neighbouring resorts.

 The resort’s location in the heart of the Grand Domaine area means allows skiers to carve up 249kms of ski runs catering to all skill levels –there are 41 green pistes, 34 blue pistes, 40 red pistes and 16 black pistes.
 Our favourite?
 The 16-kilometre La Sarenne, which is the longest ski run in Europe.
-There's also plenty of terrain for off-piste fans, who should consider heading to the Pic Blanc area.
+On powder days, the areas off the edges of this black run provide some of the best "sidecountry" terrain in Europe.

-It’s another incredibly family-friendly ski holiday destination, hence its Famille Plus designation, awarded by France Montagnes, the national marketing body, to French ski resorts perfectly suited to family ski holidays.
-It’s also a brilliant choice for fans of sun-soaked ski holidays – it’s known for its warm, sunny days, hence its nickname l’Isle au Soleil, meaning the island in the sun.
-Our favourite spot for a sun-soaked après ski session?
+This is an incredibly family-friendly ski holiday destination, hence its Famille Plus designation, awarded by France Montagnes, the national tourism marketing body, to resorts best suited to family ski holidays.
+It’s also a brilliant choice for fans of sunny spring skiing – it’s known for its warm, sunny days, hence its nickname l’Isle au Soleil, meaning the island in the sun.
+Our favourite spot for sun-soaked après ski session?
 The terrace of the La Folie Douce, by the Marmottes 1 lift.

 Avoriaz

-Sustainability aside, this vehicle-free ski resort, perched at 1,800m, has always been one of France’s top destinations for skiers and snowboarders.
-You’ll find it in the Portes du Soleil ski area, which straddles the French-Swiss border.
-The combination of its high altitude and a 600-kilometre network of runs ensures brilliant snow conditions, and the ski resort itself is sustainable, stylish and well-equipped, and a great option for anyone seeking to enjoy some some of the best skiing in France in a destination where all the essentials - from restaurants to supermarkets - are in one resort.
+This vehicle-free ski resort, perched at 1,800m on the edge of a dramatic cliff, has always been one of France’s top destinations for skiers and snowboarders.
+It sits at the heart of the Portes du Soleil ski area, which straddles the French-Swiss border.
+The combination of its high altitude and a 600-kilometre network of runs ensures brilliant snow conditions, and the compact design means that you can walk to almost everything—from restaurants to supermarkets— sometimes without ever going outside.

 Avoriaz is also regarded as one of France’s best ski resorts for families, and with good reason; kid-friendly features include the tepee-dotted Village des Enfants d’Annie Famose, where children and teenagers can come for a wide range of activities.
-There’s plenty for thrill-seekers too though, including two Burton fun parks and a fantastic half pipe.
+There’s plenty for thrill-seekers too though, including two Burton fun parks, plenty of easily accessible backcountry terrain and one of France's few full half pipes.

 Read our full Avoriaz ski resort guide for more information.